TruongChiDien/ML_Project_FastAPI/README.md

 # ML_Project_FastAPI
-Deploy ML model with Fast API and Heroku.
+A demo of ML final project with Fast API

 This is [Video demo in Youtube](https://youtu.be/zsxWKfsG3G0)